 Anatomy of a Joint

-Joints are the areas where two or more bones meet.
+Joints are the areas where 2 or more bones meet.
 Most joints are mobile, allowing

 the bones to move.
 Joints consist of the following:

 Cartilage.
-A type of tissue that covers the surface of a bone at a joint.
-Cartilage
+This is a type of tissue that covers the surface of a bone at a joint.
+Cartilage helps

 Bursas.
 Fluid-filled sacs, called bursas, between bones, ligaments, or other nearby structures.